Graph quilting: graphical model selection from partially observed covariances: Graph Recovery: Finite Sample Analysis

 \subsection{Statistical properties of the estimators}

-In this section we establish the statistical guarantees for the estimators proposed in Section~\ref{sec:estimator}.
-We first specify the statistical framework of analysis by stating some assumptions (Assumptions~\ref{ass:sparsistency}).
-We then state three theorems: Theorem~\ref{thm:parspa0}, which establishes the rates of convergence of the MAD$_{GQlasso}$ $\hat{\tilde\Theta}$ (Equation~\ref{eq:l1gq}) as an estimator of the MAD$_{GQ}$ recovered precision matrix $\tilde\Theta$ (Equation~\ref{eq:gq0}), and Theorems~\ref{thm:parspa} and \ref{theo:sups}, which establish, respectively, the high-dimensional graph structure recovery guarantees of $\hat{\mathcal{E}}_S^{\tau,\xi}$ (Equation~(\ref{eq:ESest})) and of $\hat{\mathcal{E}}_U^{\tau,\xi_1,\xi_2}$ (Equation~(\ref{eq:EUest})).
+\less In this section we establish the statistical properties of the estimators proposed in Section~\ref{sec:estimator}.
+We first specify notation and assumptions.
+We then state two theorems: Theorem~\ref{theo:convrate}, which establishes the rates of convergence of the \madgqlasso{} (Equation~(\ref{eq:l1gq})) as an estimator of the \madgq{} matrix (Equation~(\ref{eq:gq0})), and Theorem~\ref{theo:graphfinite}, which establishes the graph structure recovery guarantees of the GQ graph estimator $\hat{\mathcal{E}}$ produced by Algorithm~\ref{algo:fullrecoveryKn}.
+We further restate the results for the special case of sub-Gaussian (and Gaussian) random variables in Corollaries~\ref{coro:subgaussianrate} and \ref{coro:subgaussiangraph}.